 How to serve P.F.
 Chang's Mongolian Chicken

-I serve Mongolian chicken with steamed or sautéed snow peas or other vegetables like broccoli, zucchini noodles, or asparagus.
+I serve Mongolian chicken with steamed or sautéed snow peas or other vegetables like boiled broccoli, zucchini noodles, or roasted asparagus.
 I've also served it with carrots, mushrooms, and bell peppers.
 PF Chang's serves the original with long slices of green onion tops as well.

 Variations of Mongolian chicken